 A 24-hour garderoba (luggage storage ) charges 5 Kuna for the first four hours and 2.50 Kuna for each after.
 ATMs are located near the ticket office as well as an exchange that is open from 6am to 10pm daily.

-It was renovated in 2004 and is now a gorgeous pink 19th-century structure, ones a stop on the legendary Orient Express (not active any more).
+It was renovated in 2004 and is now a gorgeous 19th-century structure, once a stop on the legendary Orient Express (not active any more).

-A 24-hour left luggage is available for 15kn per day (€ 2).
+A 24-hour luggage is available for 15kn per day (€ 2).
 A nice restaurant with a lovely terrace overlooks the park.
 There are ATM’s, exchange facilities, and an information center.